university-of-york/research-it-documentation/docs/source/beginners_guide/linux_shell.rst

 ``rmdir`` will only remove empty directories.
 To remove a directory and all it's contents use the ``rm -r`` (recursive) option to the ``rm`` command.
 To be safe and check the files before you remove them use ``rm -ri`` (recursive and interactive) options.

-Editing and Displaying the Contents of Files
+Editing and displaying the contents of files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Text Editors